story60247

 JN What was that?

-EW I said, you could stand to keep track of me better.
+EW I said, you could try looking better.

 JN Thats not what you said.